-Mass flowmeters measure the mass of fluid passing through a pipeline unlike the other volumetric flow meters, which measures the volume of the fluid passing through the pipeline.
+Coriolis flowmeters are mass flowmeters, which measure the mass of fluid passing through a pipeline unlike the other volumetric flow meters, which measures the volume of the fluid passing through the pipeline.
 Coriolis mass flowmeter provides direct, in-line and accurate mass flow measurements that are independent of temperature, pressure, viscosity and density.
 Mass flow, density and temperature can be accessed from the one sensor.
-They can also be used for almost any application when calibrated
+They can also be used for almost any application when calibrated.

 Principle of Coriolis mass flowmeter: